ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-This section details the system architecture of the proposed mission-critical air-ground integrated network (AGIN).
-As illustrated in Fig.~\ref{fig:system_model}, the network orchestrates a dynamic swarm of UAVs to collaborate with terrestrial infrastructure, aiming to provide resilient connectivity.
-We characterize the spatial user distribution, UAV mobility dynamics, channel propagation models, and the underlying communication protocol.
-Finally, we formulate the joint trajectory design and power control problem with a focus on fairness-aware optimization.
+This section details the system architecture of the proposed mission-critical AGIN.
+As illustrated in Fig.~\ref{fig:system_model}, the network orchestrates a dynamic swarm of UAVs to collaborate with surviving terrestrial infrastructure (i.e., the macro GBS), establishing a resilient digital lifeline across disaster ruins and medical relief camps.
+In the following subsections, we mathematically characterize the spatial user distribution, UAV mobility kinematics, air-to-ground channel propagation, and the underlying communication protocols.
+Building upon these models, we finally formulate the joint trajectory design and power control problem, explicitly emphasizing a fairness-aware optimization objective.

 Consider a downlink wireless network deployed within a target geographical area of dimensions $D \times D$.
-The network infrastructure is heterogeneous, comprising two distinct tiers: \begin{itemize} \item \textbf{Terrestrial Tier:} A fixed Macro Ground Base Station (GBS) is located at the center of the service area to provide seamless basic coverage.
+The network infrastructure is heterogeneous, comprising two distinct tiers: \begin{itemize} \item \textbf{Terrestrial Tier:} A fixed macro GBS is located at the center of the service area to provide seamless basic coverage.
 The position of the GBS is fixed and denoted as $\mathbf{q}_{0} = [D/2, D/2, H_{\rm GBS}]^T$.
 The GBS operates with a constant transmit power $P_{\rm GBS}$ to maintain a stable service baseline.
-Unlike the energy-constrained UAVs, the GBS is connected to the power grid; thus, its energy efficiency is not the primary optimization objective in this study. \item \textbf{Aerial Tier:} A fleet of $N$ rotary-wing Unmanned Aerial Vehicles (UAVs), denoted by the set $\mathcal{U} = \{u_1, u_2, \dots, u_N\}$, is deployed to assist the GBS.
+Unlike the energy-constrained UAVs, the GBS is connected to the power grid; thus, its energy efficiency is not the primary optimization objective in this study. \item \textbf{Aerial Tier:} A fleet of $N$ rotary-wing UAVs, denoted by the set $\mathcal{U} = \{u_1, u_2, \dots, u_N\}$, is deployed to assist the GBS.
 These UAVs act as mobile aerial base stations to offload traffic and enhance coverage for edge users or isolated clusters. \end{itemize}

-The system serves a set of $M$ Ground Users (GUs), denoted as $\mathcal{G} = \{e_1, e_2, \dots, e_M\}$.
+The system serves a set of $M$ \textit{Ground Users} (GUs), denoted as $\mathcal{G} = \{e_1, e_2, \dots, e_M\}$.
 The horizontal position of the $m$-th GU (user $e_m$) is fixed and known, represented by $\mathbf{x}_m = [x_m, y_m]^T \in \mathbb{R}^2$.
 The complete 3D coordinate of user $e_m$ is given by $\mathbf{l}_m = [x_m, y_m, 0]^T$, assuming all users are located at ground level ($z=0$).